cavaunpeu/willwolf.io-source/content/articles/minimizing_the_negative_log_likelihood_in_english.md

 - "The tenure of despotic rulers in Central Africa" is a random variable.
 It could take on values of 25.73 years, 14.12 years, 8.99 years, ad infinitum; it could not take on values of 1.12 million years, nor -5 years.
 - "The height of the next person to leave the supermarket" is a random variable.
 - "The color of shirt I wear on Mondays" is a random variable.
-(Incidentally, this one only has ~3 unique values.)
+(Incidentally, this one only has ~3 distinct values.)

 ## Probability distribution
 A probability distribution is a lookup table for the likelihood of observing each unique value of a random variable.
 Assuming a given variable can take on values in $\{\text{rain, snow, sleet, hail}\}$, the following is a valid probability distribution: